 Well today I had to go to a place over 1 1/2 miles away and it did fine most of the way with the light on but then started to do the surging thing and then when I got in my car to come home the battery was dead.

 So we got it going and it acted up the most of the way home and we couldn’t run the A/C or radio but then all of a sudden it acted fine but the light was still on and then on my way somewhere else (by this time it was dark out) I had my lights on and it started dimming down so much that I barely had headlights, but the weird thing was that it wouldn’t stayed dimmed down –it would dim for a second and then be fine for the next second and it did that the whole way home–.

-Before you do anything else though I would HIGHLY suggest you take it to an electrical repair shop, one that specializes in alternators and starters (you are bound to have one in your town) and have them do a complete electrical system checked ON the car.
+Before you do anything else though I would HIGHLY suggest you take it to an electrical repair shop, one that specializes in alternators and starters (you are bound to have one in your town) or ANY real mechanic shop, and have them do a complete electrical system checked ON the car.

 You want them to test:

 This test is quick and cheap and should be the first thing you do.
 Testing the alternator OFF the car is not the correct way to test the electrical system.

 Austin C. Davis